htim327/QuantumGravity/docs/source/MeasurementAndEntanglementGradient.rst

     % Determine the frequency with which entanglement with an external particle
     % occurs for y-indices 0, 1, 2, and 3
     entprob = [1/10^3 1/10^2 1/10 1];
-    % Determine the number of times per driving step that a single site is
+    % Determine the number of times per driving step that the iterative process
-    % entangled with an external particle and the presence of a particle is
+    % that executes the entanglement and wave function collapse operations is
-    % measured for a single site
+    % implemented for.
     measint = 100;
     % The following if else statements determines how the time evolution takes
     % place